Lullabot/message_integration/README.md

 - Lots of tweaky little steps can't be done until after everything is installed.
 Do them by running `drush message_integration:configure` after enabling the modules.
-- Edit the display mode for each content type to position the subscription flag where you want it on the `default` view mode of your content nodes, then enable the `message` view mode to control the display that will be rendered in messages.
+- Enable the `message` view mode to control the display that will be rendered in messages.
 - Subscribe to some content.
 - Create/edit content and add comments to it.